hugo082/DBManagerBundle/README.md

 ## About

-UserBundle is a FOUQUET initiative.
+DBManagerBundle is a FOUQUET initiative.
 See also the [creator](https://github.com/hugo082).

 ## License